Consistency of the flat flow solution to the volume preserving mean curvature flow: Notation and preliminary results

 \begin{proof}

 The inequality follows from

 \end{proof}

 We continue to introduce functional and geometric inequalities that we need in order to prove the higher order regularity estimates stated at the end of Theorem \ref{thm1}.
 As we already mentioned we do not need any deep results from differential geometry in order to prove the estimate for the uniform ball condition stated in the beginning of Theorem \ref{thm1}.
 It is only when we deal with higher order derivatives, i.e., higher than two, we need the notation of covariant derivatives.
+Recall that we always assume that $\Sigma = \pa E$ for a bounded set $E \subset \R^{n+1}$.